 Please find listed below links and documents you may find useful and remember to check our newsletters for e-safety items.

-CEOP is a command of the National Crime Agency, and is dedicated to tackling the sexual abuse and exploitation of children and young people.
-CEOP is here to help young people (up to age 18) who have been forced or tricked into taking part in sexual activity with anyone online or in the real world.
-We also offer advice and links to support in response to other online problems young people might face, such as cyberbullying or hacking.
+The Child Exploitation and Online Protection Command is dedicated to tackling the sexual abuse and exploitation of children and young people.
+CEOP helps young people (up to age 18) who have been forced or tricked into taking part in sexual activity with anyone online or in the real world.
+Advice and links to support are available in response to other online problems young people might face, such as cyberbullying or hacking.
 For information, advice and to report concerns directly to CEOP, visit the Safety Centre by clicking on the Click CEOP button.

 Parent Info Website

 Parent Info is a collaboration between Parent Zone and CEOP where you’ll find a collection of articles, tips, expert advice and resources designed to help parents.

 Vodafone’s Digital Parenting magazine provides information regarding new and evolving technologies, apps, and websites.
 Copies of this publication are available for free from our school office reception area.
 Visit the digital parenting website for further information, www.vodafone.com/content/parents.html

 The NSPCC website, www.nspcc.org.uk, has a wealth of information regarding keeping children safe including their Share Aware campaign and NetAware.
 Visit their Preventing Abuse pages and view the Share Aware ‘I saw your willy’ video by clicking this link.

 ThinkUKnow is the Child Exploitation and Online Protection Centre website providing guidance on internet safety in age group friendly sections, www.thinkuknow.co.uk